TobiasVanDyk/Midi-DOS/README.md

   case of these parameters are not important.

   ### MAIN MENU HELP
-  [E]ditor-Key Configuration: Full feature Data Editor.
+  {E}ditor-Key Configuration: Full feature Data Editor.
 Data displayed
                               as 256 byte HexDump.
 Programmable Key
                               configuration defined inside editor.
-  [C]onfiguration Panel: Midi Channel, Velocity, Pitch, Controllers,
+  {C}onfiguration Panel: Midi Channel, Velocity, Pitch, Controllers,
                          and Keyboard split.
-Used by [A]ctivate option.
+Used by {A}ctivate option.
-  [B]uffer Display: Data displayed as 300 byte decimal dump.
+  {B}uffer Display: Data displayed as 300 byte decimal dump.
 Colour
                     tagging of midi code types.
 No editing from here.
-  [A]ctivate-Run: Serves as a midi through, by piping input midi codes
+  {A}ctivate-Run: Serves as a midi through, by piping input midi codes
-                  through the configuration as set in options [F] and [C].
+                  through the configuration as set in options {F} and {C}.
                   Programmable Keys, if defined, are also active.
-  [F]ilter Configuration: Allows selected midi codes (or code groups),
+  {F}ilter Configuration: Allows selected midi codes (or code groups),
                           present in the input stream, to be filtered
                           from the output stream.
-  [O]ptions-Files: Options: Toggle Buffer storage, SysEx Detail, Code
+  {O}ptions-Files: Options: Toggle Buffer storage, SysEx Detail, Code
                             Display, Port Cfg, and Filter Enable.
-  [D]isk Files: Load and save, Data, Cfg, Key and Buffer (data) files.
+  {D}isk Files: Load and save, Data, Cfg, Key and Buffer (data) files.
                 Directory display.
-  [X]mit: Transmit midicodes entered a line, or singly, at a time.
+  {X}mit: Transmit midicodes entered a line, or singly, at a time.
-  [R]ead into Buffer: Raw input mididatastream stored in buffer.
+  {R}ead into Buffer: Raw input mididatastream stored in buffer.
 Not
-                      affected by any of the [C] option settings.
+                      affected by any of the {C} option settings.
-  [S]end from Buffer: Transmit selected section (or all of) buffer.
+  {S}end from Buffer: Transmit selected section (or all of) buffer.

   ### BUFFER DUMP
   (1) Displays midi data in decimal format as a 300 byte dump per page.